 The next stop is Rauðafellsgjá, a fissure on the eastern side of Mt.
 Botnsfjall.
 A nearby stream feeds the fissure, nourishing the plants there.
 As a result, the walls inside are covered with moss during the warmer months.
 For now, the imposing cliff walls are traced with ice and snow.

 After passing two small fishing villages called Arnarstapi and Hellnar, you'll spend an hour wandering the cliffs at Hellnar, overlooking the sea.
 Spectacular rock formations decorate the shore, spreading across the sand and reaching out to the water.

-Then, you'll go to Snæfellsjökull National Park for another experience deep in the caves: this time, a lava cave formed when the lava from an eruption began to run down the hillside.
+Then, you'll go to Snæfellsjökull National Park where for a small additional fee you have the option of venturing into one of Iceland's most famous lava caves, Vatnshellir.
+This cave formed when the lava from an eruption began to run down the hillside.
 The lava on the outside of the flow cooled faster in the Icelandic winds, while inside, the lava continued to pour out, leaving behind the distinctive tube shape of Vatnshellir.

 After this, you’ll go on to Djúpalónssandur and Dritvík, two beachfront areas.
 Finally, you'll hike to Lóndrangar, a black basalt formation in a u-shape, with two pinnacles, more than 70 m (230 ft) high.

 At night, you’ll bed down in the seaside village of Ólafsvik.

 You’ll spend one more day in Snæfellsnes to make sure you can take in all its beauty.

 But first, see the peninsula the way the fish do by heading out to the open waves.
 Watch for birds in the sky and tail fins in the water as you breathe the salty ocean air and relax.

 You’ll visit other fascinating formations, popular with photographers, such as the mountain Kirkjufell and the Gerðuberg basalt column.